britram/rains-prototype/draft-trammell-rains-protocol.md

   with that name.
 Most of the other RRTYPES in the DNS protocol implement these sort of mappings.

-The query interface is not the only interface to the naming service: the interface a naming service presents to an Authority allows updates to the set of Assertions and Delegations in that Authority's namespace.
+A naming service also provides other interfaces besides the query interface.
+The interface it presents to an Authority allows updates to the set of Assertions and Delegations in that Authority's namespace.
 Updates consist of additions of, changes to, and deletions of Assertions and Delegations.
 In the present DNS, this interface consists of the publication of a new zone file with an incremented version number, but other authority interfaces are possible.

 ## Properties {#pins-properties}